Call for Editors

+Nursing Clio is seeking four new editors to join our team.
 Interested applicants should send a letter of interest and a résumé/CV to email@example.com.
 Editor applicants should also include the writing sample described below.
 We especially encourage graduate students or recent PhD recipients to apply.
-Applications are due by June 15, 2021.
+Applications are due by July 31, 2022.

-An editor reviews essays submitted by regular and guest writers to determine if they are suitable for the blog, and provides content and stylistic editorial feedback on essays that are accepted.
+An editor reviews pitches submitted by regular and guest writers to determine if they are suitable for the blog, and provides collaborative editorial feedback on essays that are accepted.
 Editors should have strong writing skills, have a background in history or related fields, and be familiar with the Chicago Manual of Style.
 Editing experience is preferred.
-Must be able to commit to editing two essays and attending a one-hour staff meeting each month.
+Must be able to commit to a flexible 3-5 hour weekly workload and attending a one-hour Zoom staff meeting each month.

-Assistant Social Media Manager
+Social Media Manager